cr-623/Layout-remapper/README.md

 * Win32 API SendInput.
 This is better and most people should use this
 * Kernel level input remapping for those over-engineers.
 Requires [Interception by Oblitum][https://github.com/oblitum/Interception] installed. **WARNING: This works for log-in screens too.**

 When you run it, an icon will appear in your traybar.
 Settings are opened in a rather unconventional fashion of middle clicking the icon.
 Right click closes it.
 Left click to cycle through layouts (sorted by alphabetical order).
+It also remembers your last layout on startup.